-Just as debtors may resort to debt consolidation or bankruptcy, creditors can institute garnishment of a debtor’s wages or repossession of a debtor’s property.
+Just as debtors may resort to debt consolidation or bankruptcy, creditors can institute garnishment of a wages or bank accounts.
+A creditor may also repossess your property, such as a vehicle.
 If you’re the debtor, of course, such actions are more than inconvenient; they can be a harsh punishment for your lack of repayment, altering your lifestyle and affecting your financial and emotional stability.

 Wage Garnishment Lawyer Serving Fayetteville, Newnan, & Peachtree City

 Wage garnishments are orders sent directly to your employer from the court or a government agency.
 The wage garnishment order requires that your employer withhold a certain amount of money from each of your paychecks and send this money directly to your creditor.

 Fortunately for debtors, Georgia’s wage garnishment laws parallel federal laws by restricting the amount that creditors can take from your paychecks, Generally speaking, creditors with judgments can take up to 25 percent of your disposable income (wages left after your employer has made the necessary legal deductions) or the amount by which your disposable earnings exceeds 30 percent of the federal minimum wage, whichever is less.
 If your disposable income is less than 30 percent of the minimum wage, it cannot be garnished at all.
 The limits for wage garnishment are in place to make sure that you retain enough money to live on while paying back your debt at a reasonable pace.

 Although wage garnishment orders can be inconvenient for your employer, who may want to terminate you as a result, state and federal law often you some protection from job termination.
 In Georgia, your employer cannot fire you for wage garnishments relating to one source of debt.
 If more than one creditor obtains wage garnishments against you, however, the government offers no legal protection against termination.

 Is a court order required to garnish your wages?